cocur/slugify/README.md

     ]
 ];
 ```
+It will automatically inject the config-provider or the module in the configuration during the installation process.
 After that you can retrieve the `Cocur\Slugify\Slugify` service (or the `slugify` alias) and generate a slug.

 ```php